raquo/Airstream/README.md

 ## Limitations

 * Airstream only runs on Scala.js because its primary intended use case is unidirectional dataflow architecture on the frontend.
 I have no plans to make it run on the JVM.
 It would require too much of my time and too much compromise, complicating the API to support a completely different environment and use cases.
 * Airstream has no concept of observables "completing".
-Personally I don't think this is a limitation, but I can see it being viewed as such.
+Personally I don't think this is much of a limitation, but I can see it being viewed as such.
 See [Issue #23](https://github.com/raquo/Airstream/issues/23).

 ## My Related Projects